 Dementia is a disease that affects more and more people.
 Significant innovation is needed for symptom relief and ultimately, healing.

 How to deal with Alzheimer’s disease is important because of the large number of patients in the Netherlands.
-There are currently 290.000 people with dementia in the Netherlands.
-Stichting Alzheimer Nederland (In Dutch) expects that there will be approximately 620.000 dementia patients in the Netherlands by 2050.
+There are currently 290,000 people with dementia in the Netherlands.
+Stichting Alzheimer Nederland (Dutch Foundation for Alzheimer’s Patients) expects that there will be approximately 620,000 dementia patients in the Netherlands by 2050.
 This makes dementia the fastest-growing cause of death in the Netherlands.

 The results of the study show that regular social contacts have a positive effect on dementia symptoms.
 The individual’s living environment plays an important role in this.
 A living environment in which social interaction regularly takes place helps people with dementia.
 Acceptance and integration in society can also have a positive effect on the progression of the disease.

 The researchers write that society needs projects that stimulate positive social contacts for people with dementia.
 “The study confirms that the psychosocial factors are extremely important,” says Prof. Dr. Wolfgang Hoffmann, who works at DZNE’s Rostock site.
 “This applies to both the quality of life of people with dementia and their autonomy and social participation.
 If these psychosocial factors are reinforced, this positively affects the progression of the disease.

 Dinant Bekkenkamp, team leader of scientific research at Alzheimer Nederland, does not find the results of the study very surprising.
 “The treatment of Alzheimer’s has been moving for some time in a direction where the consensus is that we shouldn’t put the disease so central to its treatment.”